 Oxfordshire traditionally has a tight labour market with generally low unemployment.
 One of our main strategies is to support the government’s agenda to increase the number of apprenticeships and vocational pathways, particularly within SMEs which make up 99% of the county's employers.

 One of our key roles is to showcase to Oxfordshire's businesses and young people the benefits of apprenticeship programmes, right across dozens of key sectors.
 Each year, we celebrate apprenticeships through the Oxfordshire Apprenticeship Awards, which has now recognised dozens of talented and outstanding young people and their employers.

-Across Oxfordshire, there are multiple large-scale infrastructure projects being developed or planned.
-In order to maximise the benefits of the developments on communities, we aim to ensure that local people can better access to job opportunities.
-These are led through the development of Community Employment Plans (CEPs).
+To maximise the benefits of the large-scale infrastructure projects on communities, we aim to ensure that local people can better access the employment and training opportunities they create.
+These are led through the development of employer-led initiatives called Community Employment Plans (CEPs).

 We partner with higher and further education providers, independent training providers and employer providers across the county to share good practice, identify and share opportunities and work together towards continual improvement for all learners in Oxfordshire.